-On June 8, 2020, the Company announced that the Kazakhstan Supreme court had ratified the agreement effective May 26, 2020.
+On June 8, 2021, the Company announced that the Kazakhstan Supreme court had ratified the agreement effective May 26, 2021.
 TAG subsequently made the required financial payment of 1,434,692,762 Tenge, equivalent to \$3,424,000, and the Company issued the 18 million shares necessary to fulfil the Group's obligations under the Settlement Agreement.
-At the date of these Consolidated Financial Statements DSFK has not yet released TAG from all obligations under the pledge agreements under which TAG's gas transportation assets were pledged to DSFK.
+At the date of approval of these Consolidated Financial Statements DSFK has not yet released TAG from all obligations under the pledge agreements under which TAG's gas transportation assets were pledged to DSFK.

-On January 26, 2022 DSFK informed TAG that they will proceed to release the pledged assets only after EGG has fulfilled its obligations under the Settlement Agreement, otherwise DSFK will apply to court for a writ to enforce repayment of the debt owed by EGG and to foreclose on TAG's pledged assets.
-To the best of the Group's knowledge, at the current time, DSFK has not taken these steps and the Group is considering legal action seeking the release of TAG's pledges.
+On January 26, 2022, DSFK informed TAG that they will proceed to release the pledged assets only after EGG has fulfilled its obligations under the Settlement Agreement, otherwise DSFK will apply to court for a writ to enforce repayment of the debt owed by EGG and to foreclose on TAG's pledged assets.
+To the best of the Group's knowledge, at the current time, DSFK has not taken these steps and the Group is considering the legal options to release the pledges.